 You wrap fabric over the paper template edges, providing a clean edge for stitching two pieces of fabric together – even if your fabric cutting skills are “relaxed”.
 Keep adding pieces (like a puzzle) until finished, then remove the papers, leaving precisely pieced fabric shapes.

-Find paper piecing patterns that speak to you.
+Find English paper piecing patterns that speak to you.
 Find some fabrics.
 Pull together your supplies.
 Enjoy the meditative process of putting the paper piecing templates together.

 How to English Paper Piece